B’Yachad Religious School

-Atid means “future” in Hebrew.
-At Tikvat Israel we are committed to our children’s and community’s futures by investing in Jewish education, family and youth programming, and Shabbat and holiday experiences.
+B’Yachad is a synagogue-based community-focused, collaborative Religious School located in Montgomery County, Maryland, serving students from Kol Shalom, Shaare Torah, and Tikvat Israel congregations.
+We are committed to our children’s and community’s futures by investing in Jewish education, family and youth programming, and Shabbat and holiday experiences.
 Children will gain an understanding of Jewish values and customs that will be integrated into their home lives through family partnerships.

-Students at Atid Learning Center will build a strong lifelong connection to the Jewish community.
+Students at B’Yachad will build a strong lifelong connection to the Jewish community.

-At Atid Learning Center our mission is to provide our children with the skills to become lifelong leaders in the Jewish community by instilling a sense of kedusha.
+At B’Yachad our mission is to provide our children with the skills to become lifelong leaders in the Jewish community by instilling a sense of kedusha.
 Our students will gain a sense of pride, understanding, passion, and appreciation for our unique Jewish identity, Jewish heritage, and Jewish life.
 The curriculum promotes Jewish values, knowledge, and practice through experience and instruction in Hebrew, Torah, tefillah, Jewish History, Israel, Jewish culture (including the arts and music), as well as Jewish observances, traditions, and the celebration of the Jewish holidays.
-The integration of Jewish values, traditions, and observances into our students’ lives can best be accomplished through attending Atid Learning Center, youth programming, Shabbat and holiday services, attending Jewish summer camps, and at home.
+The integration of Jewish values, traditions, and observances into our students’ lives can best be accomplished through attending TI Religious School, youth programming, Shabbat and holiday services, attending Jewish summer camps, and at home.

 - To partner with families to create unique Jewish experiences at TI and at home